LuukBlankenstijn/hyprpop/README.md

 # HyprPop

 Toggle floating windows in Hyprland with keybindings.
-Any web application is supported.
+Any app or web application is supported.

 ## Features